Communication

 United States

 Americans link message and messenger.
 The message, its form, and its presenter create a unity.
 In the American business context the messenger takes center stage.
 Americans believe that “you sell yourself first, then your product or service.”
-Patterns
+Examples

 Problem vs. Opportunity